 For a bonus activity, stop at the corner of Front Street and Spruce Street before you go to Balboa Park and walk across the Spruce Street Suspension Bridge.

 - The Balboa Park Miniature Railroad is only open on holidays and weekends, so confirm the schedule before planning to visit.

-Either the zoo or the safari park will make an excellent family walk.
-It’s a great way to get outside and give your kids a safe and interesting area to explore.
+Visiting the San Diego Zoo and Safari park are great way to get outside and give your kids a safe and interesting area to explore.
 Having the animals to look at will keep your kids engaged and wanting to continue the walk.
-We find on hikes, we have to do some coaxing or play games to keep our toddler moving.
+We find on hikes that we have to do some coaxing or play games to keep our toddler moving.
 At the zoo, she will gladly run up ahead to look at the next animal.

 It was also a great place to get our baby to nap on-the-go in the baby carrier.